postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/adding-api-elements.md

     url: "/docs/designing-and-developing-your-api/managing-apis/"
 ---

 Your API in Postman can include more than an API definition.
-You can add elements such as collections and environments to help you document and test your API.
+You can add elements such as collections to help you document and test your API.

 To add an element, it must be in the same workspace as your API.
 The element will inherit the [roles and permissions](/docs/collaborating-in-postman/roles-and-permissions/) of the API you are adding it to.

-> When you add a collection or environment, an independent copy of it is added to the API.
+> When you add a collection, an independent copy of the collection is added to the API.
 The copy in the API will no longer be in sync with the original.
-If you move or delete an API, any collections or environments contained within the API are moved or deleted with it.
+If you move or delete an API, any collections contained in the API are moved or deleted with it.

 ## Contents